Sid3t/disc-inventoryhud/README.md

 # [ESX] [DISC] disc-inventoryhud
 The ACTUAL real code for the inventoryhud that is not broken

+# ESX Compatibility

+This is a fork for use with the inventory (Does not include kashacters support) [Rex's ESX](https://github.com/rex2630/es_extended)

 # BETA

 This version contains everything besides shops and weapons.